 - Pacific Trail Pipeline

 New 42-inch, 470 km pipeline to supply gas from Summit Lake, BC (north of Prince George) to Kitimat LNG for export.
 PTP is expected to move one billion cubic feet of natural gas per day.
 Provincial and federal environmental approvals were granted in 2008 and 2009 respectively.
 Front End Engineering and Design study was undertaken in 2010.
 The First Nations Limited Partnership for the PTP project ensures all 16 First Nations whose traditional territory is located along the pipeline route will receive immediate and long-term benefits from the project.
-A final investment decision is expected in 2014 in conjunction with the Kitimat LNG project.
+A final investment decision is expected in conjunction with the Kitimat LNG project.
 Chevron Canada and Woodside Canada are each 50% owners of PTP.

 - LNG Canada - $25 billion to $40 billion